opendocsg/opendoc-sensor-data-exchange/FAQs/General.md

 SDX uses MQTT, a pub-sub transport messaging protocol which is  commonly used for internet of things (IoT).

-You can check relevant information [here](https://blog.opto22.com/optoblog/request-response-vs-pub-sub-part-1)
+You can check relevant information about request-response versus publish-subscribe [here](https://blog.opto22.com/optoblog/request-response-vs-pub-sub-part-1).